Test Your Child for Lead

 • Monitoring the child’s blood lead level over time to make sure the level decreases

-Test your child again in 3 months to see if the level has has lowered.
+Test your child again in 3 months to see if the level has lowered.

-Chelation is a specialized treatment for children with extremely high blood-lead levels (at or above 45 µg/dL).
-The Centers for Disease Control (CDC) recommends chelation therapy only be undertaken under careful medical supervision in a facility that can provide appropriate intensive care services.
+Chelation is a treatment for extremely high blood-lead levels (at or above 45 µg/dL).
+It is only done with careful medical supervision.

-This procedure is not without risks.
-It's important to discuss these risks with your health care provider.
+Chelation has risks.
+It's important to discuss these risks with your doctor.

 Other tests and treatments